Custom Nation

-Custom Nation is a nonfiction book written by Anthony Flynn and Emily Flynn Vencat.
-It was published on November 15, 2012 by BenBella Books.
-The text examines customization in today's market and in American culture.
+Custom Nation is a nonfiction book written by Anthony Flynn and Emily Flynn Vencat, published on November 15, 2012 by BenBella Books.
+The text examines the prevalence and significance of product customization in today's market, especially in regard to Culture of United states.
 The book's full title is Custom Nation: Why Customization Is the Future of Business and How to Profit from it.

 Background

 The book was written by Anthony Flynn, the co-founder of YouBar, a custom energy bar company, together with his sister, Emily Flynn Vencat, a journalist.

 The book was published on November 15, 2012 by BenBella Books.
 The book is 224 pages in length.

 Plot

 Custom Nation examines the trend in today's market towards customizable products.
 It looks at Vistaprint, Shutterfly, Zazzle, CafePress, Starbucks, Dell, Subway, and other companies whose business concepts depend on customization.

-Custom Nation includes chapters on mass production, the inception of customization, advice for how to launch a customization-based business, advice for how to add customization to an existing business, and methods to grow and market a customization business.
+Custom Nation includes chapters on mass production, the inception of customization, advice on how to launch a customization-based business, advice on how to add customization to an existing business, and methods to grow and market a customization business.